GMC-DRL/Awesome-MetaBBO/README.md

 <img src="fig/gmc.png" width="300">
 </div>

-👨‍💻👩‍💻We are a research team mainly focus on the Evolutionary Computing, Black Box Optimization and Meta Black Box Optimization.
+👨‍💻👩‍💻We are a research team mainly focus on the Evolutionary Computation, Black Box Optimization and Meta Black Box Optimization.

 Here is our [homepage](https://gmc-drl.github.io/) and [github](https://github.com/GMC-DRL). **🥰🥰🥰Please feel free to contact us—any suggestions are welcome!**